 Using an eclectic mix of methods and styles, I always begin with you, the client, and your unique set of circumstances and goals, as the genesis of our work together.
 I believe that a supportive relationship is key.
 I create a safe and empathic environment in which to express feelings, identify obstacles (both in and out of one’s control), clarify goals, and ultimately use the therapeutic process as a dress rehearsal for a more liberated life.

-For more information on my approach to psychotherapy take a look at this column I wrote for Psychology Today, or this one, or this article I wrote for Psychotherapy.net, or listen to the following selections from my interview with Gay News Radio:
+For more information on my approach to psychotherapy take a look at this column I wrote for Psychology Today, or this one, or this article I wrote for Psychotherapy.net, or this one, or listen to the following clips from radio interviews below.

 Some therapy approaches I’ve studied and draw from include: